 Information for patients

-Fortunately, there are some useful sources of information for patients considering this sort of treatment.
 Safe Smiles is a joint initiative between the British Orthodontic Society (BOS) and the Oral Health Foundation.
-The BOS president, Jonathan Sandler stated, "For me, one of the issues with 'DIY braces' is that it offers just one narrow solution when there may be a more appropriate one for the patient.
+The BOS president, Jonathan Sandler, says, "For me, one of the issues with 'DIY braces' is that it offers just one narrow solution when there may be a more appropriate one for the patient.
 The value of informed choice cannot be over-estimated."

 The GDC has also published advice for patients on the things to consider with aligners or braces sent direct to their home.

-If you are approached for advice by a patient who is considering orthodontic treatment with one of the direct-to-consumer providers, it is important to be aware that you are responsible for any opinion provided.
+If you're approached for advice by a patient considering orthodontic treatment with one of the direct-to-consumer providers, it's important to be aware that you are responsible for any opinion provided.

-If the patient wishes you to confirm their suitability for the treatment being offered by the provider, it may be advisable not to comment on the specific treatment offered.
-You can however discuss with them the general options for orthodontic treatment with a qualified clinician.
+If the patient wants you to confirm their suitability for the treatment being offered by the provider, it may be advisable not to comment on the specific treatment offered.
+You can, however, discuss with them the general options for orthodontic treatment with a qualified clinician.

-It would also be sensible to explain the benefit of making sure that any proposed orthodontic treatment they embark on is suitable for their individual circumstances and that any underlying oral health problems are considered in detail.
-Ensure you make a note of the advice provided in the records.
+It would also be sensible to explain the benefit of making sure any proposed orthodontic treatment the patient embarks on is suitable for their individual circumstances, and that any underlying oral health problems are considered in detail.
+Be sure to make a note of the advice provided in the records.

 Contact our dento-legal experts for specific advice if you face a dilemma like this.